sqlparser/sqlflow_public/grabit/readme.md

 #### 9. isUploadNeo4j

+Upload the data lineage result to a Neo4j database for further processing.
-Whether to upload the JSON analysis results obtained from SQLFlow to the Neo4j database, avaiable values for this parameter is 1 or 0, enable this function if the value is 1, disable it if the value is 0, the default is 0.
+Available values for this parameter is 1 or 0, enable this function if the value is 1, disable it if the value is 0, the default value is 0.

 Sample configuration of a Whether to upload neo4j:
 ```json